cols25/DateCalculator/README.md

 https://www.apachefriends.org/download.html

 Above link contains download links for various Operating Systems including linux.
 The project folder needs to be placed in the htdocs folder and XAMP needs to be started.
-Once up it can be accessed via http://localhost/aligent/index.php.
+Once up it can be accessed via localhost.
 The running solution can also be viewed via the link http://104.199.68.107/Aligent/index.php

 Tests